 - The method of obtaining the Sword Beam and Hurricane Slash in the original version inverts this — they require getting the Master Sword and learning the Hurricane Slash skill in A Link to the Past, which is single-player, with the latter skill being new to the Game Boy Advance version.
 This is not the case in the DSiWare version, however, which added bonus dungeons that unlock those skills once completed.

-- Averted with the free DSiWare remake, which can be played in Multiplayer AND solo.
+- Averted with the free DSiWare remaster, which can be played in Multiplayer AND solo.
 Of course, the more players you have, the more fun you will have, and now it's possible to team up with your friends to get the special skills that previously could only be obtained alone.
 Or if your L/R buttons don't work, you're going to pray you have someone to partner with, especially with the harder levels.

 - Unstable Equilibrium: If you die, you lose all the powerup seeds you've collected up to that point, making it harder to avoid dying again.
 (And every time you die you lose more rupees than last time.)

-- Updated Re-release: The DSiWare remake.
+- Updated Re-release: The DSiWare remaster.
 While it lacks A Link to the Past, it makes up for it by being free, including a single-player mode, making the multiplayer mode wireless, and having two bonus dungeons (one of which is a Nostalgia Level).

 - We Cannot Go On Without You: Since rupees are shared among all players, the death of one player will cause everyone to lose rupees to revive the player, and the penalty to revive them increases for every death.
 Should a player go down and doesn't have the money to get revived, everyone gets a game over.